-It’s spring, that beautiful time of year when some of my favourite flowers are in full bloom.
+Spring has sprung.
+It’s that beautiful time of year when some of my favourite flowers are in full bloom.
 The daffodils are being their sunny selves.
 The tulips are poking their heads out.
-Soon we will be able to visit the Keukenhof again.
+Soon we will be able to visit the Keukenhof again (and we already have plans to go again).
 The blossom is bringing a promise of sweet summer fruit.
 The beautiful magnolia is in full bloom, too.

 Spring in Brussels…

 Spring was my favourite seasons in Brussels – as opposed to summer where rain was incredibly frequent.
 One of the things I loved most about spring was the blooming magnolia.
 Each art nouveau building seemed to have its own magnolia tree in various shades.
 Did I mention that Brussels is one of the art nouveau capitals of the world?

 And this gorgeous house was just around the corner from where I lived.